• Home

 A healthy compulsive is one whose energy, passion and talents for achievement are used consciously in the service of love and purpose.
 An unhealthy compulsive is one whose energy, passion and talents for achievement have been hijacked by fear and its henchman, anger.
 Both are driven: one by meaning, the other by dread.

-Taking the Reins of Passion and Energy
+Taking the Wheel of Passion and Energy

 • Acknowledge that you have a compulsive personality style and take pride in it.
-The people who don’t acknowledge it, and so don’t see the dangers in it, are usually the ones who go off the the deep end.
+The people who don’t acknowledge it, and so don’t see the dangers in it, are usually the ones who go off the deep end.

-• Don’t allow your tendencies to work, perfect, control, plan, and judge crowd out your other desires such as enjoying and nurturing relationships, taking time for leisure and play, and savoring what’s good in the present moment.
+• Don’t allow your tendencies to work, perfect, control, plan, and judge crowd out your other desires, such as enjoying and nurturing relationships, taking time for leisure and play, and savoring what’s good in the present moment.

 I’ll be going into greater depth with these in future posts.